 This print campaign began in 1980 and made the Absolut bottle the most recognized bottle in the world.
 The campaign consisted of 1,500 ads and ran for 25 straight years.

-When it began, Absolut had a 2.5% market share.
+When it began, Absolut had a 2.5 percent market share.
 By the time it ended, the company was importing 4.5 million cases a year, which made up half of the vodka market!

 The Red Bull Stratos campaign is an example of marketing for the modern age!